Astyanax altior: Etymology

 The genus name "Astyanax" is an allusion to Astyanax, a Trojan warrior of the same name in Homer's Iliad.
-While the reasoning therein was not made clear in the original text, this possibly originates in the large, armor-like scales of type specimen Astyanax argentatus (which is largely considered a synonym of Astyanax mexicanus by modern taxonomists).
+While the reasoning therein was not made clear in the original text, this possibly originates in the large, armor-like scales of type species of the genus, A. argentatus, which was formerly considered a synonym of A. mexicanus by taxonomists.
 The specific name "altior" means "higher" (consider "altitude", which means "height"), and is likely in reference to the fins, which were described as "unusually high" by Hubbs.

 Description

 Astyanax altior reaches a maximum length of 5.75 cm (2.26 in) standard length (SL).
 The body is notably deep for a member of Astyanax, within the range of 37–48% SL; other species inhabiting the Yucatán never have a body depth greater than 42% SL.
 A. altior has a dark patch on the caudal peduncle, a dark-gray or silvery lateral stripe, and a somewhat diffuse, oval-shaped humeral spot.
 The body color is most often gray or silver, but orange is not unknown; in populations living alongside congener A. aeneus, individuals of A. altior are a brighter yellow.

 In the original description of A. altior, its visual similarities to congener A. aeneus were remarked upon.
 The main differentiating factor between the two at the time was the number of anal-fin rays, which are fewer in A. altior than A. aeneus (22 to 23 vs. 24, respectively).
 The original description also makes note of its sharp and "unusually high (or long)" fins.